-This exhibition places The Simpsons family in the context of the Arts & Crafts Movement in the Lake District.
+This exhibition places The Simpsons family in the context of the Arts & Crafts Movement in the Lake District, and will be especially enjoyed by anyone with an interest in Arts & Crafts furniture, embroidery, leatherwork or design.
 The exhibition makes links to Simpson craftsmanship throughout Blackwell and presents work by Arthur Simpson, one of the forgotten masters of Arts & Crafts furniture, embroider and leatherworker, Jane Simpson, their daughter Hilda who produced delicate lace-work, and both sons who became apprentices under their father’s guidance.

 Arthur Simpson was born in Cumbria in 1857.
 He showed an early flair for wood-carving, working in London before returning to establish his famous Handicrafts workshop in Windermere.
 The superb workmanship of his Arts & Crafts furniture, with its clean simple lines, found a ready market locally.